NicoloToscani/edge-sentron/README.md

 ## Install the App

-*sentron-edge* comes with pre-builded ```sentron-edge_x.x.x.app``` package that can be installed specifically on Unified Comfort Panels that runs SIMATIC Edge Runtime.
+*edge-sentron* comes with pre-builded ```edge-sentron_x.x.x.app``` package that can be installed specifically on Unified Comfort Panels that runs SIMATIC Edge Runtime.

 ### Download the App

-The **sentron-edge** app can be downloaded in .app format from this repository [sentron-edge_x.x.x.app](https://drive.google.com/drive/folders/1coGurU8VEtxEa04gEA1YxiTsP1GL1LKD)
+The **edge-sentron** app can be downloaded in .app format from this repository [sentron-edge_x.x.x.app](https://drive.google.com/drive/folders/1coGurU8VEtxEa04gEA1YxiTsP1GL1LKD)

 ### Prerequisites